-Learning to increase and decrease will instantly take you from “beginner” to “advanced beginner” as a knitter!
+Learning to increase and decrease will instantly elevate your knitting skills!

-Do you know how to do these knitting steps?
+Do you know how to give your knitting shape?

 What is Increasing and Decreasing?